 4: Astrophotography has a difficult learning curve

 On the other hand, I have seen astrophotographers with rigs costing as much as a new Tesla (!) who do not seem to understand the fundamentals of image processing.
-Contrary to what many neophytes seem to believe, there is more to image processing than upping the brightness/contrast.
+Contrary to what many neophytes seem to believe, there is more to image processing than just boosting the brightness/contrast.
 I would recommend practicing on somebody else’s raw image data before you even go outside to take your own pictures.
 Processing, not equipment, is often what makes the difference between a bad or mediocre astro-image and an Astronomy Picture of the Day.
-You can get great results with a modest setup and horrible results with the best telescope in the world – it all depends on whether you’re willing to take the time to learn what you’re doing.
+You can get great results with a modest setup and horrible results with the best telescope in the world.
+It all depends on whether you’re willing to take the time to learn what you’re doing.

 Bad (above) versus good (below) processing.
 Same data, radically different results.

 5: A good astrophotography telescope is not always a good visual telescope, & vice versa

 Computerized German equatorial mounts—a de facto necessity for serious deep-sky astrophotography—are also great for visual astronomy.
 However, it’s a different story when it comes to the telescope itself.
 Here are some examples of why some of the popular types of visual astronomy telescopes might fail for astrophotography:

 A short, inexpensive achromatic refractor is a fun visual telescope, but the purple bloating it produces on stars in astro-images will be an eyesore.
 So a good refractor for astrophotography must use ED glass (a kind of lens) to control chromatic aberration.
 Many ED refractors made for astrophotography have optimizations and compromises which end up making them poor choices for visual astronomy (particularly their abnormally high weight), though most are at least acceptable.